bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-92.rst

      **Details**

   AJP's days are numbered.
-It is not being further developed and thus prevents the use of new web features such as websockets.
-We highly recommend to migrate to modern URL rewrite approach based on HTTP/HTTPS, because in future versions of Axon Ivy Engine you won't be able to use AJP.
+It is not getting developed any further and prevents the use of new web features such as websockets.
+We highly recommend to migrate to a modern URL rewrite approach based on HTTP/HTTPS, in future versions of Axon Ivy Engine you won't be able to use AJP.

   If you are using Microsoft IIS as your reverse proxy proceed as follows:

   #.
-Open the IIS administration interface
+Open the IIS administration interface.
   #.
-Delete the virtualy directory named :guilabel:`ivy` which is
+Delete the virtual directory named :guilabel:`ivy` which you can find
      under :guilabel:`Default Website`.
   #.
-Follow the :ref:`instructions <reverse-proxy-iis>` how to integrate Microsoft
+Follow the :ref:`instructions here <reverse-proxy-iis>` on how to integrate Microsoft
-     IIS with modern URL rewrite.
+     IIS with a modern URL rewrite.

   If you are using Apache http as your reverse proxy you need to :ref:`reconfigure Apache http <reverse-proxy-apache>`.